Julian Jack: Career and research

+Jack's research specializes in cellular neuroscience.

-Jack studies how nerve cells, or neurons, communicate with one another in the nervous system.
-He is also interested in understanding how chemical and electrical signals move through neural networks, such as the spinal cord or cerebral cortex.
+His research concerns how nerve cells, or neurons, communicate with one another in the nervous system.
+Furthermore, how chemical and electrical signals move through neural networks, such as the spinal cord or cerebral cortex.
 Although neurons form large networks, these cells do not actually touch each other.
 Instead, when the end of a nerve is activated it releases ions or chemicals known as neurotransmitters.
 Subsequently, these move across the gap, or synapse, between the neuron and the adjacent cell in the network, activating its receptors and perpetuating the signal.
 Jack applies theoretical and experimental approaches to research this process of synaptic transmission.
 This includes the use of neurophysiology methods to record bioelectrical activity and mathematical models to analyse the central and peripheral nervous systems.
-His work on neurotransmission is offering insight into disorders of the nervous system, such as Alzheimer’s disease and multiple sclerosis, and has the potential to improve their diagnosis.
+His work on neurotransmission is offering insight into disorders of the nervous system, such as Alzheimer's disease and multiple sclerosis, and has the potential to improve their diagnosis.

-Jack was Lecturer and Reader at University Laboratory of Physiology at the University of Oxford.
-His former doctoral students include Michael Hausser and Dimitri Kullmann.
+Jack was a Lecturer and Reader at University Laboratory of Physiology at the University of Oxford.
+His former doctoral students include David Attwell, Michael Hausser and Dimitri Kullmann.

 Awards and honours

-Jack was elected a Fellow of the Royal Society (FRS) in 1997.
+Jack was elected a Fellow of the Royal Society (FRS) in 1997 and a Fellow of the Academy of Medical Sciences (FMedSci) in 1998.